Tap water vs bottled water? Yes, unfortunately for many it’s still a question.

 Let’s look at 10 benefits of drinking tap water and you’ll never want to buy bottled water again – no question about it!

 Here’s another outrageous fact while we’re at it: bottled water can cost as much as 2000x more than tap water.
 Let that sink in.
 Here’s an equation to demonstrate just how much more expensive bottled water is when compared to tap water: if you were buying 2L of bottled water a day, it would cost you around $2,600 at the end of the year.
-On the other hand, if you were drinking 2L of tap water a day, your yearly total would be $1.50.
+On the other hand, if you were drinking 2L of tap water a day, your yearly total would be less than $1.50.
 Shocked?
 You should be.

 There are so many ways that tap water is better for the environment than bottled water.
 Firstly, bottled water takes anywhere from 1-2,000 times the amount of energy to produce as tap water.
 When you consider bottle manufacturing, filling, shipping, and keeping water cold in fridges, it’s easy to see where the energy is going.
 At the same time, plastic water bottle manufacturing released more than 2.5 million tonnes of carbon dioxide into the atmosphere in 2006.
 Compare this with tap water, which released none.